emTech-projectDevelopment/Shopping-Cart-Challenge/README.md

 Challenge Requirements Can be Found here: https://drive.google.com/file/d/1_s8mLhP__ImxoRqaImsYHXwPRrbLflcG/view

-The Shop Site can be accessed via clicking the link in the about repository.
+The Shop Site can be accessed via clicking this link > https://emtech-projectdevelopment.github.io/Shopping-Cart-Challenge/

 If you decide to clone this Cart challenge, the Shop site can be opened by accessing index.html via live server.